steadybit/docs-public/integrate-with-steadybit/extensions/available-extensions.md

 </div>

-The Datadog extension makes Datadog information usable within experiments, e.g., to restrict experiment execution to situations where a monitor is in an expected state.
+The Datadog extension makes Datadog information usable within experiments, e.g., to restrict experiment runs to situations where a monitor is in an expected state.

 ### Istio ([extension-istio](https://hub.steadybit.com/extension/com.steadybit.extension_istio))